flbdx/maskuni/README.md

 The options `-1`, `-2` to `-4` (or the long forms `--custom-charset1` to `--custom-charset4`) are shortcuts to define the charsets `?1` to `?4`.

-Maskgen will first try to open and read a file with the given value.
+Maskuni will first try to open and read a file with the given value.
 If none is found then the charset is defined from the argument.

 The option `-c` (or `--charset`) allows to define a charset with an arbitrary name:
 ```
-$ ./maskgen -c 'L:?l?u' '?L'
+$ ./maskuni -c 'L:?l?u' '?L'
 a
 b
 [...]